Exact holographic tensor networks for the Motzkin spin chain: Motzkin spin chains

 Here $\mathcal{A}(w)$ denotes the area below the Motzkin walk $w$, and $\mathcal{N}$ is a normalization factor.
 A similar type of ground state occurs in the Fredkin model, which is a half-integer spin model with essentially the same structure; it only lacks the ``flat'' move.

-The half-chain entanglement entropy---which is a measure of the degree of quantum correlations in the system---is maximal for the $t=1$ case, where it grows logarithmically in $n$.
-For $t< 1$ and $t> 1$, the ground state satisfies an area law~\cite{zhang2017entropy}: the entanglement entropy is bounded by a constant independent of system size.
+The half-chain entanglement entropy, which is a measure of the degree of quantum correlations in the system, is maximal for the $t=1$ case, where it grows logarithmically in $n$.
+For $t<1$ and $t>1$, the ground state satisfies an area law ~\cite{zhang2017entropy}: the entanglement entropy is bounded by a constant independent of system size.
 The deformed Motzkin and Fredkin walks can naturally be viewed as constrained trajectories of a random walker in the presence of drift; the ``x'' axis plays the role of time; and the $t$ parameter measures the strength and direction of the drift.
 More details can be found in references \cite{salberger2017entangled,salberger2017deformed,Zhang2017novel,zhang2017entropy}.

-In this article, we will mainly be interested in tensor network representations of the $t=1$ case.
-However, below we will show how the first of our tensor networks can be generalized to the case of arbitrary $t>0$.
+Though we will focus on the unweighted $t=1$ version of the ground state, we will also describe the details of the $t>0$ cases (see Eqs.~(\ref{eq:binheightweight}) and (\ref{eq:rnweight})).

 The Motzkin model can also be studied with periodic boundary conditions~\cite{Movassagh2016Power}.
 The ground space of the periodic model has a $4n+1$ degeneracy, and the ground states $\ket{\Psi_{k}}$ consist of equal superpositions over all spin-$z$ configurations that have a total magnetization $k$, where $-2n\leq k \leq 2n$~\cite{Movassagh2016Power}.
 Recently, such states were shown to act as approximate quantum error correcting codes~\cite{Brandao2018}.